winerock/frontend-website/README.md

 ## Some Bits That I've Learned Through This Project
-- Sometimes footers don't stick to the bottom without [a little extra help](https://medium.com/@zerox/keep-that-damn-footer-at-the-bottom-c7a921cb9551)
+* Sometimes footers don't stick to the bottom without [a little extra help](https://medium.com/@zerox/keep-that-damn-footer-at-the-bottom-c7a921cb9551)

-- [What to do](https://stackoverflow.com/questions/22786357/anchor-tag-is-larger-than-element-it-holds) when an anchor tag is appearing bigger than the inside element (ie an img)
+* [What to do](https://stackoverflow.com/questions/22786357/anchor-tag-is-larger-than-element-it-holds) when an anchor tag is appearing bigger than the inside element (ie an img)

-- I found an easy way to [create a responsive navbar](https://itnext.io/how-to-build-a-responsive-navbar-using-flexbox-and-javascript-eb0af24f19bf) with flexbox and a tiny bit of JavaScript
+* I found an easy way to [create a responsive navbar](https://itnext.io/how-to-build-a-responsive-navbar-using-flexbox-and-javascript-eb0af24f19bf) with flexbox and a tiny bit of JavaScript

-- I learned how to [customize radio buttons](https://markheath.net/post/customize-radio-button-css)
+* I learned how to [customize radio buttons](https://markheath.net/post/customize-radio-button-css)

-- For another time: I can [customize the select dropdown](https://www.w3schools.com/howto/howto_custom_select.asp)
+* For another time: I can [customize the select dropdown](https://www.w3schools.com/howto/howto_custom_select.asp)
+* Mobile-first is really a good way to go...

+## Room for Improvement
+* Make website more responsive, especially the new product page
+* Learn how to turn features on the homepage into real sliders/carousels
+* Adjust some of the padding and font styles to better match wireframe